-Channel letters come in a wide variety of fonts and styles and sizes.
+Channel letters come in a wide variety of fonts and styles and sizes, fit for any Minneapolis business.
 As a 3D graphic design element, they are typically fabricated from sheet metal, usually aluminum because it won’t rust.
 A flat sheet of aluminum is cut on a table by a computer-controlled router, creating the back of the channel which is the basis for the letter shape.
 Another option for manufacturing channel letters is from injection molded plastic.

 The sides of the channel letter, called the “returns”, are then formed by bending a 3- to 6-inch-wide strip of aluminum sheet around the aluminum back.
 This return can be welded at the seam or flanged and riveted to the back to create a solid “can” in the shape of the custom channel letter.
 The letter can is then painted and fitted with the LED modules.